-All remanufactured turbochargers carry a 24 month warranty from the date of supply, with an upper limit of 24,000 miles in service, provided that the turbo has been fitted and serviced in accordance with both the fitting instructions from The Turbo Shop, and those of the vehicle manufacturers.
+All remanufactured turbochargers carry a 24 month warranty from the date of supply, with an upper limit of 12,000 miles per year in service, provided that the turbo has been fitted and serviced in accordance with both the fitting instructions from The Turbo Shop, and those of the vehicle manufacturers.

 The Turbo Shop does not regard any warranty period above 24 months to be of benefit to our customers as turbochargers incorrectly built will fail long before 24 months from fitting.
 Failure after this period will invariably be caused not by faulty manufacture, but by circumstances outside the control of the original turbo build.

-The Supplier Warranty on remanufactured turbos is given for a period of 24 months from the date of purchase and covers mileage up to a maximum of 24,000 miles.
-The Supplier Warranty on either new or hybrid turbos is given for a period of 12 months and covers mileage up to a maximum of 12,000 miles from the date of purchase.
+The Supplier Warranty on remanufactured turbos is given for a period of 24 months from the date of purchase and covers mileage up to a maximum of 12,000 miles per year.
+The Supplier Warranty on either new or hybrid turbos is given for a period of 12 months and covers mileage up to a maximum of 12,000 miles per year from the date of purchase.
 Proof and date of purchase of turbocharger and replacement turbo oil feed pipe will be required before any claim can be made under the Supplier Warranty.